-As a first step, you are interested in how well your systems are able to classify positive sentiment.
-To evaluate this, you replace all occurrances of negative with neutral and get table 2.
+As a first step, you are interested in how well your systems are able to classify only 1 (positive) sentiment.
+To evaluate this, you replace all occurrances of -1 with 0 and get table 2.

-Using this table, identify the number of all true positives (TP), false positives (FP), true negatives (TN) and false negatives (FN) for the sentiment classes positive and neutral for each system.
+Using this table, identify the number of all true positives (TP), false positives (FP), true negatives (TN) and false negatives (FN) for the sentiment classes 1 and 0 for each system.
 Afterwards, calculate accuracy, precision, recall and F1 score for both systems.
-Which system is better in classifying positive sentiment?
+Which system is better in classifying 1 (positive) sentiment?